SS Cantabria (1919): Rescue

 It was now nearly dark and at 5pm the Cromer Lifeboat H F Bailey with coxswain Henry Blogg at the helm was launched to rescue Cantabria's crew and passengers.
 Before H F Bailey arrived, fire spread through the ship.
 Two boats were lowered and some of the crew and passengers abandoned ship.
-Captain Argüelles, his wife and children and the second steward, Joaquin Vallego, remained aboard fearing what their fate would be if they surrendering to the insurgents aboard Nadir.
+Captain Argüelles, his wife and children and the second steward, Joaquin Vallego, remained aboard fearing what their fate would be if they surrendered to the insurgents aboard Nadir.
 With the boats now lowered, Nadir ceased fire.

 Two cargo ships saw the attack: the British Monkwood and a Norwegian ship, but they did not attempt a rescue, fearing the reaction of Nadir, which was still in international waters.
 Monkwood later sent a report to the naval authorities, who sent naval units to the position to ensure that no hostile action would be taken inside British territorial waters.
 Another British merchant ship, Pattersonian, approached in response to Cantabria's SOS.
 Captain Blackmore of Pattersonian had seen Nadir head towards the lifeboat, and steered his ship across the attacker's course, preventing Nadir from reaching the lifeboat.
 Pattersonian rescued eleven crew from Cantabrias lifeboats.
 Nadir captured 20 crew in the second lifeboat.
 This House of Lords judged this to be unlawful interference in British shipping, as Nadir obstructed the legal duty of rescuing seamen.

 It was now dark and no more shots were being fired.
 H F Bailey arrived at the scene at 6.30 pm.
 Argüelles signalled the lifeboat with a torch, and it pulled along the starboard side of Cantabria, which was heavily listing.
 A line was thrown, and the children and Argüelles' wife were handed down to the lifeboat, followed by the steward and Argüelles.
 When the rescue was complete, Cantabria suddenly heeled over, damaging the lifeboat's stanchions.
 H F Bailey hastily got clear of Cantabria, which sank soon after at position 53°1′58″N 1°31′57″E. At least one sailor, Juan Gil, was lost with the vessel.
 Other sources report the loss of four crew members.